 The draw saw Shapovalov face Brazil’s Rogerio Dutra Silva.
 The Brazilian is an experienced, solid player who accumulates most of his wins on clay so the fans in Montreal were anticipating a Shapovalov win.
 The match did not follow the script and Dutra Silva stood on the cusp of victory, only a tiebreak away.
 The Brazilian held four match points but the Canadian denied him, producing his very best tennis on each of the four points including an audacious drop volley.
 Shapovalov accelerated to victory after two hours and twenty five minutes.
 It is remarkable that Shapovalov delivered the goods when he really needed it under such intense pressure of his home fans.
 Champions play their best tennis when it matters most.

 Denis Shapovalov is destined for great things in tennis.
+He is currently making his way through the US Open qualifying draw, and it would surprise no one to see him win at least a few main draw matches this coming week.
 At only eighteen years of age he has achieved an awful lot in a highly competitive sport.
 On the court he plays the game in a flashy, instinctive and a loose style which is very easy on the eye and off it he is a very likeable character.
 The Canadian has handled his first bit of controversy with such maturity whilst being the focus of the world.
-What we have seen of him not just this week, but his entire career is very exciting.
+What we have seen of him not just this month, but his entire career is very exciting.
 Denis Shapovalov is the real deal.